kpowers2000/Renaming-Videos-with-OCR/README.md

 ## Modules
 #### Main.py
 Run this module to execute the program.
 A clear() function is included (initially commented out).
 Clear deletes all files in output and images_placed_here folders.
 It first asks for confirmation before erasure.
-Update 2/17/21: Added createTemperatureCSV(nameOfVideoFolder).
-This function extracts the temperature from the videos and creates a CSV called temp.csv.

 #### UpdateVideoNames
 Contains updateVideoNames(nameOfVideoFolder) and clear().